 Recently, I began answering a lot more Vet’s questions about 38 CFR and what constitutes a bent brain.
 Some have gone so far as to ask what symptoms are prevalent that would point to it.
 I simply reply that only a doctor trained in the arts of pretzel brain can answer truthfully.
 I can’t.
 I might recite a list of obvious behaviours that are indicative but that makes me feel like an enabler.
 If a Veteran feels he broke his rubberband or got it entangled in the gearbox such that the engine’s seized up, it seems mighty queer to be asking me what the symptoms are.
 Everyone I know who has been diagnosed with it are combat Veterans.
 I’m not aware of any in my age group who filed for it while serving as the General’s aide de camp in Saigon in 1973.

 The newer Veterans approaching me now are those who were in “stressful” jobs.
 If a woman, they were sexually abused if not raped outright.
-Truck drivers who never heard an IED explode in anger were constantly in fear for their lives and thus, “impacted” too.
+Truck drivers who never heard an IED explode in anger were constantly in fear for their lives and thus “impacted” too.
 Some, who served in the rear, were always terrified that the enemy could issue forth suddenly as a suicide bomber in their midst.
 The impact list is quite lengthy and growing.
 The actual stressor that provoked this seems to be the harbinger of danger rather than the physical assault or the little green footballs (enemy tracers) all hitting in your geographic locale.
-The boom is ten miles away but has ”impact.”.
+The boom, in these cases, is ten miles away but has ”impact.”.

 One constant in all of this is a Veteran’s uncertainty.
 Rather than recite a litany of “These are my symptoms, what do you think?”, more often than not I am asked what the symptoms should be.
 As a disinterested observer, I’m at a strategic disadvantage.
 This is the point where listening to a claimant transcends from helping him legally into unintentionally coaching him medically.
 I am very uncomfortable with that.
 In a word, it smacks to me of enabling.

 Very recently, a Veteran with a 100% PTSD rating and a handful of 20s and 10s asked about applying for A&A 1 but was more concerned about being declared incompetent.
 He was worried that VA might “take his guns away”.
 His queries were all aimed towards what he needed to know to win but still appear competent in VA’s eyes in case they began fitting him for a brand new fiduciary straight jacket.
 Again, my hair on my neck arose like a balloon with too much static electricity was near.
 What concerned me most was his unbridled anger with no attempt to constrain it.
 It began to come across as braggadocio.
 This immediately calls into question his diagnosis.
 Visiting misfortune on another should be considered long and hard.
 As to road rage, I think that is over the top.
 To enter a Veterans forum and discuss weighty matters about the rhyme or rhythm of how VA does things is understandable.
-Most Vets are rather naive of this process.
+Most Vets are rather naive re this process.
 It’s another thing altogether to brag about your A) height/weight, B) your experience in martial arts and C) how you cold-cocked him before his head hit and bounced off the pavement putting him into a coma for two days with a brain aneurysm.

 The last straw is when these folks proceed to drag me into the argument and point to all my problems obeying traffic laws in 1969 and how I was, and still am, crazy too.
 Hey, I was kicked out for personality disorders, not PTSD.
-They wouldn’t invent it for another nine years.
+They wouldn’t go on to invent it (PTSD) for another nine years.
 By then, I think I was cured- if I ever was bent.
 I’m the messenger.
 I’m the gomer that listens and offers a path.
 I’m simply the one you consult like reading Tarot cards, casting the chicken bones or killing the goat to study the entrails.
 Don’t confuse me with the entrails themselves.

 I am preparing to embark on a new journey as a non-attorney VA practitioner and that entails being an officer of the court.
 If I even suspect something is amiss- that a Veteran is falsely contriving a claim or engaging me in bad faith- I am obligated to walk away.
 I am not permitted to perpetuate a crime or be an accessory to and after the fact.
 Milking me for the proper combination of symptoms to obtain a higher rating was against the law before I ever considered this.
 I would prefer to think no one, most especially a Vet, would contemplate carefully orchestrating slipping on the floor in Safeway for monetary gain.
 Using artifice to assemble all the pieces of the pie to file for PTSD is equally repugnant but there it is.